karinait/fashion-classification/README.md

    python predict.py
    ```

-   The script will request a path to the image for which you want to predict the item type.
-You can type in the path to any of the images inside the fashion-classification/dataset/test-images folder.
-For example: ../dataset/test-images/2639.jpg (note: enter the path without any "")
+   The script will prompt you to enter the path to the image for which you want to predict the item type.
+You can provide the path to any of the images inside the fashion-classification/dataset/test-images folder.
+For example: ../dataset/test-images/2639.jpg (Note: enter the path without any quotation marks).

    The response should be something like: